ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 3.1 Docker Registry

-Your K8s cluster will need access to the application container images to deploy ZenHub.
-Your cluster can either pull from your own private registry or from the public ZenHub registry.
+Your K8s cluster will need access to the application container images to deploy Zenhub.
+Your cluster can either pull from your own private registry or from the public Zenhub registry.

 #### 3.1.1 Using Your Private Registry